makkcg/Omarty-Backend/omartyapis/Financial/ShowFees.md

 #### `apartmentId`

-- User Apartment ID in data base.
+- User Apartment ID in data base / if User is not block manager the ID given here will be searched for its fees records.

 #### `repeatStatus`